Cognic-AI/SpiritX_Cognic_AI_02/README.md

 ### Admin Panel
 - **Players Management:** View, add, edit, and delete players
+  - Add players with detailed batting and bowling statistics
+  - Edit existing player information and performance metrics
+  - Delete players who are not part of any team
 - **Player Stats:** Detailed statistics for each player
 - **Tournament Summary:** Overall analysis of all players in the tournament
 - **Admin Dashboard:** Quick overview of tournament statistics